Need Help? Give us a call.

 You’ve heard about the many perks of the of the Amex Business Platinum—and you want to know if it’s right for you.
 Well, for jet-setting business owners, Amex Business Platinum benefits are unparalleled.

-With its luxury travel perks and practical travel savings, the Amex Business Platinum offers everything a frequent flier could need.
+With its luxury travel perks and practical travel savings, the Amex Business Platinum benefits are everything a frequent flier could need.
+And the kind of perks that truly pay for themselves.

-But is it worth its substantial price tag?
-Consulting a comprehensive list of the top Amex Business Platinum benefits will help you figure out if this luxury business travel card will provide you with a ton of value:
+But is this card worth its substantial price tag?
+We break down a comprehensive list of the top Amex Business Platinum benefits so you can figure out if this luxury business travel card will provide you with a ton of value.
+But we’ll give you a hint: If you’re a serious traveler for business, there’s no better suite of benefits if you want a tip-top luxury experience.

 Amex Business Platinum benefits generally fall into five different categories.
-The one you’ve probably heard the most about are its luxury travel perks.
-Of which there are many.
+The one you’ve probably heard the most about are its luxury travel perks—of which there are many.
+So, yes, you’ll be able to enjoy the upscale airport lounge access and other notable status upgrades, like Global Entry and TSA PreCheck, that you’re looking for.

-Amex Business Platinum benefits also come in the form of travel savings, welcome bonuses, Amex Membership Rewards, and various lesser known-perks like insurances and protections.
+But Amex Business Platinum benefits also come in the form of travel savings, welcome bonuses, Amex Membership Rewards, and various lesser known-perks like insurances and protections.
 These benefits come in handy throughout many situations as a business owner—but, most of all, they add up to substantial savings along the way.
+All of these make the $450 yearly fee more than worth it.

-You likely have a general idea of what the Amex Business Platinum promises—business owners typically consider this business travel card with a silvery halo of luxury travel accompanying it.
+You likely have a general idea of the kind of benefits the Amex Business Platinum promises—business owners typically consider this business travel card with a silvery halo of luxury travel accompanying it.

-As an Amex Business Platinum cardholder, you’ll gain access to Amex’s very own American Express Global Lounge Collection.
+As an Amex Business Platinum cardholder, you’ll gain access to Amex’s American Express Global Lounge Collection.

 Amex Business Platinum benefits don’t just apply to the journey—they also apply to the destination.
 As an Amex Business Platinum cardholder, you’ll get an automatic upgrade to Gold Elite Status at Hilton and Starwood Hotels.